MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 There are various ways to handle input in Unity for Mixed Reality applications.

-* [MRTK 2.8 - Input Overview](/windows/mixed-reality/mrtk-unity/mrtk2/features/input/overview) - recommended for MRTK 2.8 applications.
+* [Input overview — MRTK2](/windows/mixed-reality/mrtk-unity/mrtk2/features/input/overview) - recommended for MRTK 2.8 applications.
-* [MRTK 3.0 - Input Overview](/windows/mixed-reality/mrtk-unity/mrtk3-input/packages/input/overview) - recommended for MRTK 3 applications.
+* [Input — MRTK3](/windows/mixed-reality/mrtk-unity/mrtk3-input/packages/input/overview) - recommended for MRTK 3 applications.
 * [Unity Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@1.5/manual/index.html)

 Regardless of the input system used within your Unity application, interop code between the various application input events and the WebView plugin is required.
 This means translating those events (such as Pointer events) into a `WebViewMouseEventData` object and then forwarding those events to the plugin via the `IWithMouseEvent` interface: